praveek/launch.en/help/getting-started/general-launch-configuration-and-settings/add-data-elements-and-rules.md

 ## Validate your rule

 To validate that your rule is working as expected, reload your sample page.
-If you look at the **Developer Tools &gt; Network** tab, you should see a 200 response for your Launch Library.
+If you look at the **Developer Tools** > **Network** tab, you should see a 200 response for your Launch Library.

 ![](/help/assets/samplepage-200.png)